I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/nf-hbaapi-hba-getfcptargetmappingv2.md

 <p> </p>

 ## -remarks
-<p>The difference between the <b>HBA_GetFcpTargetMappingV2</b> routine and the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556098">HBA_GetFcpTargetMapping</a> routine is that the mappings returned by <b>HBA_GetFcpTargetMappingV2</b> include a logical unit ID descriptor (LUID) for each logical unit.
-If the vital product data for a logical unit provides more than one LUID, then the LUID that <b>HBA_GetFcpTargetMappingV2</b> returns depends on the types of LUIDs provided.
-For a complete explanation of how the LUID is chosen when more than one LUID is available, see the T11 committee's <i>Fibre Channel HBA API </i>specification.</p>

-<p>The difference between the <b>HBA_GetFcpTargetMappingV2</b> routine and the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556098">HBA_GetFcpTargetMapping</a> routine is that the mappings returned by <b>HBA_GetFcpTargetMappingV2</b> include a logical unit ID descriptor (LUID) for each logical unit.
+<p>The difference between the <b>HBA_GetFcpTargetMappingV2</b> routine and the <a href="..\hbaapi\nf-hbaapi-hba-getfcptargetmapping.md">HBA_GetFcpTargetMapping</a> routine is that the mappings returned by <b>HBA_GetFcpTargetMappingV2</b> include a logical unit ID descriptor (LUID) for each logical unit.
 If the vital product data for a logical unit provides more than one LUID, then the LUID that <b>HBA_GetFcpTargetMappingV2</b> returns depends on the types of LUIDs provided.
 For a complete explanation of how the LUID is chosen when more than one LUID is available, see the T11 committee's <i>Fibre Channel HBA API </i>specification.</p>

 ## -requirements
 <table>